WithSecureLabs/cloud-wiki/src/pages/contributing.md

 * Include more comprehensive descriptions about the service in question, referencing bits of information that could actually be useful:
   * to better understand the service and how it operates, or if there are multiple areas of it, how they interoperate
   * trivial aspects of it, areas that have changed over time and might be relevant during testing or for the recommendations to be given
-  * elements that might interest the client, lesser-known areas/features useful in discussions with them
+  * elements that might interest organisations, lesser-known areas/features useful in discussions with them
 * Continue using bullet point-style statements for clear and simple information
   * We don't want to make a service page pointlessly overly-descriptive
   * Also helps break the flow when reading
-* Make use of tables, images, or any other medium that can help better drive across/highlight the bits that are beign discussed
+* Make use of tables, images, or any other medium that can help better drive across/highlight the bits that are being discussed
 * Include any interesting information from experiences on engagements
 * Huge topics such as IAM, or Azure Storage Accounts, which might have multiple services contributing to them, are better structured to:
   * Be presented in a general page discussing the service, perhaps written in the "larger article" style